 Do you want to know the easiest way to set your development director or grant writer up for success?

 That’s right.
-Your grant writer can do everything else right: develop relationships with foundation officers, present comprehensive financial reports, craft a beautiful narrative to highlight your organization’s history and prior successes, check all the right boxes, but that isn’t enough to secure dollars.
+Your grant writer can do everything else right.
+They can develop good relationships with foundation officers.
+Present complete financial reports.
+Craft a beautiful story to highlight your organization’s history and prior successes.
+As a matter of fact, they can check all these boxes, but that isn’t enough to secure dollars.

 Your organization might have the most gifted grant writer on earth.
 Still, they cannot be expected to “whip up a winning proposal out of thin air” any more than the world’s best jockey could be expected to win the Kentucky Derby riding a pony. -Marie Palacios

-Your grant writer will appreciate it if you follow a few critical guidelines BEFORE you request their support in crafting a winning proposal.
+Your grant writer will appreciate it if you follow a few critical guidelines BEFORE you ask them to write a winning proposal.

 Top 11 Tips for Pre-Program Design